Starting a New Practice

 If your practice is to be restricted to criminal court work, you will be able to obtain a substantial discount on the Master Policy premium provided that you provide Lockton with a written undertaking to restrict your practice in this way.

 It would be sensible at an early stage and before you start up in practice to consult an accountant, both for accounting and tax advice and for advice on setting up the appropriate bookkeeping procedures to comply with the Accounts Rules.
-If you would like help in choosing an accountant please discuss this at your meeting with the Financial Compliance team.

 You will be required to provide the Society with Accounts Certificates in accordance with the Accounts Rules.
 You may wish to have your accountant help you with the preparation of these certificates but that is not mandatory.